MarketSquare/robotframework-aws/README.md

 # robotframework-aws

 AWSLibrary is a testing library for Robot Framework that gives you the ability to use many of the AWS services in your tests.
 This library directly interacts with [Boto 3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 Boto is the Amazon Web Services (AWS) SDK for Python.
-It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
+It enables Python developers to create, configure, and manage AWS services.

 If there is functionality that should be included in this library please create an issue or feel free to contribute.